rahulcodepython/Inventory-Management/readme.md

 ### 🔒 Option 1: Run Executable (No Setup Required)

-Download the latest `.exe` (Windows) or Linux executable from the [Releases](https://github.com/rahulcodepython/inventory-management-system/releases) page and run it directly on your system.
+Download the latest `.exe` (Windows) or Linux executable from the [Releases](https://github.com/rahulcodepython/Inventory-Management/releases/tag/0.0.1) page and run it directly on your system.

-> ⚠️ Note: Make sure your OS allows apps from unknown developers if you're on macOS or Linux.
+> ⚠️ Note: Make sure your OS allows apps from unknown developers.

+🐧 Linux:
+- Download and extract `InventoryManagementSystem-linux.tar.gz`
+- Run it with: `./InventoryManagementSystem-linux-x64`
 ---

 ### 💻 Option 2: Run from Source